HAOYON-666/yolov5_deepsort/README.md

     cd yolov5_deepsort

-If you want to track the target in this video or camera, you can run this script by replacing the parameter after -- source with the video file path or 0 (webcam), which is a required parameter.
-Then you can choose to set -- save_video, which is an output video file name, but it is not necessary.
-If you do not set it, it will default to result.mp4 and the output video file will be saved Under the directory of ./results/video.
+If you want to track the target in this video or camera, you can run this script by replacing the parameter after` -- source `with the video file path or 0 (webcam), which is a required parameter.
+Then you can choose to set` -- save_video`, which is an output video file name, but it is not necessary.
+If you do not set it, it will default to result.mp4 and the output video file will be saved Under the directory of `./results/video`.

     python detect.py --source        #(necessary)The input video,you must input file name or 0(webcam)
                     --save_video     #(optional)Path to save the output video file.